getindata/kedro-airflow-k8s/README.md

 Commands:
-  compile           Create an Airflow DAG for a project upload-pipeline   Create and upload Airflow DAG to the directory
+  compile           Create an Airflow DAG for a project schedule          Uploads pipeline to Airflow with given schedule upload-pipeline   Create and upload Airflow DAG to the directory
 ```